Keyboard shortcuts

 4. If they differ, the store returns a ConcurrencyConflict error

-The inmemory::Store supports this via its stream_version() method and the expected_version parameter on append().
+The inmemory::Store supports this via its stream_version() method and the expected_version parameter on commit_events_optimistic().

 Example